* Euro still smarting from 'Cyprus model' suspicions

 By Sophie Knight and Hideyuki Sano

-TOKYO, March 27 The euro hovered near a four-month low against the dollar on Wednesday after a rescue deal for Cyprus raised fears about financial stability in the currency bloc, while the yen slipped on hopes of more bond buying by the Bank of Japan.
+TOKYO, March 27 The euro stayed near a four-month low against the dollar on Wednesday as fears about the currency bloc's financial stability festered in the wake of the Cyprus rescue deal, while the yen dropped on stronger hopes for bond buying by the Bank of Japan.

-The common currency is still suffering from suspicions, following the Cyprus bailout, that bank depositors and bond holders may be forced to foot the bill in future rescue deals in the currency bloc.
+The common currency is still suffering from suspicions that bank depositors and bond holders may be forced to foot the bill in future rescue deals in the euro zone, with the Cyprus bailout used as a precedent.

-Jeroen Dijsselbloem, head of the Eurogroup of finance ministers, raised the idea on Monday, saying that the rescue plan for Cyprus will serve as a model for resolving future euro -zone banking crises.
-He later appeared to backtrack, saying Cyprus was a unique case, but the damage was already done.
+Jeroen Dijsselbloem, head of the Eurogroup of finance ministers, ignited those suspicions on Monday when he said the rescue plan for Cyprus would serve as a model for future euro-zone banking crises on Monday.
+He later appeared to backtrack, saying Cyprus was a unique case, but the damage was done.

-However, other analysts said alarm bells could ring if the two-year German bond yields, currently at 0.005, go negative.
+Some analysts said alarm bells could ring if the two-year German bond yield goes negative.
+It is currently at 0.005 after sliding steadily from a 9-month high of 0.29 hit in late January.

-"The euro would likely come under heavy selling pressure if the yield were to drop below zero, as it didn't even go negative in the aftermath of the Greek election last year," said Minori Uchida, senior analyst at Bank of Tokyo-Mitsubishi UFJ.
+"The euro would likely come under further heavy selling pressure if the yield was to drop below zero, as it didn't even do that in the aftermath of the Greek election last year," said Minori Uchida, senior analyst at Bank of Tokyo-Mitsubishi UFJ.

-The yield on the two-year German bonds last dipped into negative territory in December, after doing so for the first time in July as Spanish and Italian borrowing costs hit crisis levels.
+The yield on two-year German bonds last dipped into negative territory in December, after doing so for the first time ever in July as Spanish and Italian borrowing costs hit crisis levels.

-The euro gained about 0.3 percent against the yen to 121.80 yen on Wednesday, as the Japanese currency fell on reinforced expectations of major stimulus from the Bank of Japan after the Nikkei business daily said the central bank will boost bond buying at its policy review meeting on April 3-4.
+The euro edged up 0.2 percent against the yen to 121.71 on Wednesday, as the Japanese currency fell on reinforced expectations of major stimulus from the BOJ after the Nikkei business daily said the central bank will boost bond buying at its policy review meeting on April 3-4.

-The news nudged the dollar up 0.4 percent to 94.78 yen , extending its rebound from a one-week low of 93.53 yen on Monday.
+The news nudged the dollar up 0.3 percent to 94.72 yen, extending its rebound from a one-week low of 93.53 yen on Monday.

-The Aussie lost 0.1 percent to $1.0465, with the Reserve Bank of Australia's reassurance that the country's banks are robust and prepared to meet new strict liquidity controls putting prospects of a rate cut even further out of reach.
+The Aussie lost 0.1 percent to $1.047, with the Reserve Bank of Australia's reassurance that the country's banks are robust and prepared to meet new strict liquidity controls further dimming prospects of a rate cut.

 Helped by a stellar jobs report on March 14, the Aussie had rallied 3.8 percent from a 7-1/2 month low on March 4 to a high of $1.0497 on Tuesday.

-While the currency added 4.5 percent in the same period against the broadly weakening yen, analysts said it will take equally strong data in April to push the Aussie over strong resistance at 100 yen.
-On Wednesday. it fetched 99.11 yen.
+While the currency added 4.5 percent in the same period against the broadly weakening yen, analysts said it will take equally strong data in April to push the Aussie over tough resistance at 100 yen.
+On Wednesday, it gained 0.2 percent to trade at 99.23 yen.